SanteriMikkola/CC-R-D-3D-Runner/README.md

 # CRAZYCRASH-RALLY-DRIVE
 3D-Runner game what makes your mind blown.
 Drive as long you can and collect some money at the same time.
 Dodge trees, rocks, cars and many other obstacles.
 Game have different cars and tre unique levels.

-In this project I have made lot of programming, menu and gameplay UIs, lot of bug fixes and much more.
+In this project I have made lot of programming, menu desing and gameplay UIs.

 [Trailer](https://www.youtube.com/embed/B-EO6rM0HNA)
 [itch.io](https://fakebugsoftinteractive.itch.io/crazy-crash-rally-drive)